Mike Sharpe: Early career (19731983)

+World Wrestling Federation (19831995)

-In February 1983, Sharpe entered the World Wrestling Federation where he would stay until his retirement in 1995.
+In February 1983, Sharpe entered the World Wrestling Federation where he would stay until 1995.
 He was a regular of WWF programming throughout the mid-1980s and early 1990s.
-He was announced and self-proclaimed as "Canada's greatest athlete" (a nickname taken from Kiniski).
-In 1984, Maclean's verified Sharpe's claim to the title of being Canada's Greatest Athlete, which he held until 1990) and was further distinguished by his near-constant yelling and grunting throughout his matches, as well as a black brace on his right forearm, supposedly protecting an injury but more widely believed to contain a foreign object.
+He was announced and self-proclaimed as "Canada's greatest athlete" (a nickname taken from Kiniski) and was further distinguished by his near-constant yelling and grunting throughout his matches, as well as a black brace on his right forearm, supposedly protecting an injury but more widely believed to contain a foreign object.
 Initially in his WWF career he was managed by Captain Lou Albano and received a sizeable push, regularly defeating jobbers after smashing them with his forearm.
 This culminated on April 30, 1983, with a match against world heavyweight champion Bob Backlund at the Philadelphia Spectrum, where Sharpe was defeated and would never reach such main event heights again.
-In fact, Sharpe would never hold a title for the promotion, and was primarily used as a jobber to rising WWF stars in television tapings.
+In fact, Sharpe would never hold a title for the promotion, and thereafter worked as a jobber to rising WWF stars in television tapings.

 While Sharpe's television appearances were always as the role of a jobber, and victories even at house shows were rare, he chalked up quite a few untelevised victories between 1984 and 1988.
 Sharpe had a few more memorable moments over his WWF career.
 He appeared on Piper's Pit in 1984, provided the opposition in Ivan Putski's 1987 comeback match at Madison Square Garden, and pinned Boris Zhukov to reach the second round of the 1988 King Of The Ring tournament.
 And though he wrestled as a heel in the WWF, Sharpe was also the tag team partner of Hulk Hogan during a tour of Japan against stars of New Japan Pro-Wrestling in early 1984 (Hogan was a heel in Japan).
 Sharpe also competed briefly as a fan favorite in late 1988, with televised victories over Steve Lombardi and Barry Horowitz.
 Sharpe also wrestled in the New Japan Pro Wrestling and Continental Wrestling Association (CWA) in Memphis during late 1984 and early 1985, holding their NWA Mid-America Heavyweight Championship.
+In 1991, Sharpe did not wrestle for the WWF; instead he worked in New Jersey and Germany.
 His last televised match was on June 6, 1995, in a losing tag-team effort with Duane Gill against the Smoking Gunns.